dangulos/MELItest/README.md

 npm i && npm start
 ```

-or if you want to use nodemon:
+If you prefer to use nodemon:

 ```bash
 cd back